vanflux/ifood-analyzer/README.md

 # iFood Analyzer (in early development)

-Browser extension to search for good and cheap iFood items.
+Browser extension to search for iFood items throught multiple merchants at same time.

 This project uses [vf-ext](https://github.com/vanflux/vf-ext) to create browser extensions.
 If you want to create extensions like this, take a look.